Gilberto Pérez, Co-Executive Director

 Shanice is a Black feminist and police and prison abolitionist who believes that we can take care of our communities through education equity, universal healthcare, investing in people over profits, and effective community problem solving/conflict resolution!

-Mariana grew up in the U.S. - Mexico border in south Texas and northern Mexico.
-In college at UTSA, Mariana served as the Vice President for Students for Recovery and volunteered at the Center for Collegiate Recovery, where she led recovery meetings and advocated for people who use drugs.
+Santiago grew up in the U.S. - Mexico border in south Texas and northern Mexico.
+In college at UTSA, Santiago served as the Vice President for Students for Recovery and volunteered at the Center for Collegiate Recovery, where he led recovery meetings and advocated for people who use drugs.

 Eliza Thomas, Outreach Worker